 We had some scares in the first trimester but finally at week 18, we felt confident enough to announce our pregnancy to our friends and family.
 We were so happy and could finally start planning.
-But this excitement and joy was shortlived when we found out at our 20 week scan that something was wrong with Kaylen.
+But this excitement and joy was short lived when we found out at our 20 week scan that something was wrong with Kaylen.
 We saw multiple specialists and at week 24, they found her "Angel Wings" on the sono.
 This is when we first met our NICU team and began to plan.
 Week 25, the official Hydrops Fetalis diagnosis was given to Kaylen and the news of a cure was nowhere to be found.
 The angel wings previously seen on the sono was fluid around her heart and lungs.
 The goal was to monitor Kaylen weekly and pray for a miracle.
 Week 26, the phenomenon "Mirror Syndrome" started happening to my wife and the team explained that she was now at risk also because she was mirroring Kaylen's Hydrops condition causing massive swelling and fluid retention.
-Week 29, my wife had gained 72 lb of fluid in 4 weeks raising her BP dangerously high.
-It was time for admission.
-Every 4 hours for a week, we prayed for the doctors to hear two heart beats.
+Week 29, Callie’s blood pressure climbed dangerously high and she was admitted to the hospital.

 On March 31st, we hadn't made any progress and poor Kaylen was getting sicker.
-We, along with the guidance and support of the medical team, made the heartwrenching decision to stop all the poking and prodding on Kaylen and finally hold her for the first and last time.
+We, along with the guidance and support of the medical team, made the heart wrenching decision to stop all the poking and prodding on Kaylen and finally hold her for the first and last time.
 We lost her because of Hydrops but to this day we still don't know why.
 Sometimes Hydrops is genetic, sometimes it is caused by an infection, but sometimes - just like in our case and about 10% of all cases - there is no known cause.

 The next 54 days we met daily with the same team about Kamdyn and her progress.
 Besides being tiny and 10 weeks premature, she was otherwise healthy and just needed time to grow!